Go directly to content Go directly to menu Go directly to menu

 Through Linköping passes the Göta Canal bike trail, which has been voted Europe’s best bike trail!
 It is a fantastic trail with beautiful views and many wonderful places to discover along the way.
 Start from Berg’s locks and embark on a delightful bike ride!

-Welcome to visit the tourist information in Bergs slussar which opens in the spring and is open during the summer.
+Welcome in and visit the tourist information at Bergs locks, which opens on May 9 and is open during the summer.
 Get personal assistance with all the information you need about the area.
 You can also buy souvenirs here and rent a bike.

 Eat, do and stay by the Göta Canal